notZaki/PandocCiter/README.md

     ```
     bibliography: [path/to/.bib]
     ```
-    - The path/to/.bib should be enclosed by square brackets, and could be either a relative or absolute path
+    - The path/to/.bib **must** be enclosed by square brackets
+    - The path/to/.bib can be either a relative or absolute path
     - Multiple bib files can be included if separated by comma, e.g. `[path/to/refsA.bib, path/to/refsB.bib]`

 ### Configuration